mendix/widgets-resources/scripts/release/README.md

 1. That's it!
     - The content should now be released in Github.
     - The content should now be released in the MX Marketplace.
 Double check to verify.

+#### Atlas Native Content Module
+1. Add a tag to the commit you want to create a release from.
+The tag should be formatted like ${PackageName}-v${Major}.${Minor}.${Patch}
+    - Example: `atlas-content-native-v4.0.0`
+1. That's it!
+    - The content should now be released in Github.
+    - The content should now be released in the MX Marketplace.
+Double check to verify.